-- a) To provide for the use of a full range of regulatory mechanisms for the purpose of implementing the land use, growth management and infrastructure objectives and policies of this Plan. - To co-ordinate the City's capital works and budget to maximize benefits to the city's physical, natural, economic and social environment and financial sustainability. - c) To support other strategic initiatives of the City.
+- a) To provide for the use of a full range of regulatory mechanisms for the purpose of implementing the land use, growth management and infrastructure objectives and policies of this Plan. - b) To co-ordinate the City's capital works program, long term Asset Management Plan, this Plan and the budget to maximize benefits to the city's physical, natural, economic and social environment and financial sustainability. - c) To support other strategic initiatives of the City.